benjie-git/CardStock/README.md

 * Run python commands in an interactive Console window while your stack runs, to check or set variable values, call functions, or any other python you want to run.
 * Browse your running stack's variables and objects, and modify them live in the Variables window.
 * View all code used in a whole stack in one place, and click a line to jump to that line in that object's code editor for that event.
-* View recent error messages, and click one to jump to the offending line of code in the Designer.
+* View recent error messages, and click one to jump to the offending line of code in the Designer app.
 * You can export a stack into a standalone application that you can share and distribute, or upload it to the web, on https://cardstock.run.

 ### Future Plans